junesirius/junesirius.github.io/_posts/Supernatural/2025-09-18-SPN-Cas-birthday.md

 <br>

 "There is no missing people report in Sioux Falls in months," Cas reports, scrolling his phone on the passenger's seat.
-It takes Dean five years to teach him how to use technologies, including but no limited to smart phone, laptop, TV, and coffee machine.
+It takes Dean five years to teach him how to use technologies, including but not limited to smartphones, laptops, TVs, and coffee machines.
 And Cas is getting as familiar with them as any human their age, especially with the phone.

 "Neither is there any demon signs.
 Tonight is not full-moon, either."
 Cas frowns slightly.